SamsidParty/TopNotify/README.md

 The Notification Interceptor Code Varies By System Language And Needs To Be Implemented Differently For Each One.
 To Request A Language, Please Open An Issue (Or A Pull Request If You Know What You're Doing)

-Currently Supported Languages Are As Follows:
+Currently Supported Languages Are As Follows (Only For The Interceptor, The UI Remains In English For Now):

 - English
 - French